City University of Hong Kong

 CityUHK "FIRST" Programme

-CityUHK leads the FIRST Programme, an initiative aimed at developing affordable technologies in collaboration with global partners to promote sustainability and enhance the quality of life, particularly in underprivileged regions.
+CityUHK leads the Fostering Innovation for Resilience and Sustainable Transformation (FIRST) Programme, an initiative aimed at developing affordable technologies in collaboration with global partners to promote sustainability and enhance the quality of life, particularly in underprivileged regions.

 We are committed to advancing sustainable development through the power of: